 Cleaning the lens

 The lens of any camera is one of the most delicate parts of the equipment; as such great care must be taken when cleaning it.
 The first thing you must do is clean off the lens with a bulb brush to get rid of dirt so as to avoid scratching the glass when wiping.
 Using photographic lens cleaner, dampen some lens tissue (or other cleaning material made especially for photographic equipment) and gently wipe the lens.
 If you do not have lens cleaner, blow lightly on the lens to create a mist; under no circumstances should you wipe a dry camera lens.
-Always clean your camera lens in a circular motion, starting from the center.
+Always clean your camera lens in a circular motion, starting from the centre.
 There is no need to apply pressure when cleaning the lens.
 Remember to clean both ends of the lens.

 You will not need to clean the lens often; every couple of months is fine.